mruby/mruby/doc/limitations.md

 # Limitations

 The philosophy of mruby is to be a lightweight implementation of the Ruby ISO standard.
-These two objectives are partially contradicting due to the reason that Ruby is a powerful language with complex implementation details which are difficult to implement in a lightweight manner.
+These two objectives are partially contradicting.
+Ruby is an expressive language with complex implementation details which are difficult to implement in a lightweight manner.
+To cope with this, limitations to the "Ruby Compatibility" are defined.

 This document is collecting these limitations.